Ty Warner: Tax evasion

 In 2014, Warner was sentenced to two years of probation plus community service for tax evasion.
 Since 1996, he had maintained a secret offshore account in Switzerland with UBS, which according to the prosecution concealed at one time $107 million.
 Later, Warner used Zurcher Kantonalbank to maintain his offshore account.
 His philanthropic activities were considered when sentencing him and he paid a $53 million fine.

-Warner had tried to take advantage of the IRS tax amnesty that was offered in the wake of the UBS 2008–10 tax scandal, but the government refused to accept him.
+Warner had tried to take advantage of the IRS tax amnesty that was offered in the wake of the UBS 2008–2010 tax scandal, but the government refused to accept him.
 His lawyers, including former IRS Deputy Commissioner Mark M. Matthews who is now a Member of Caplin & Drysdale, successfully used the "Olenicoff Defense" to convince the judge that Warner did not deserve the year-and-one-day prison sentence recommended by prosecutors.
 The defense was based on the government's treatment of Igor Olenicoff, a California real estate tycoon.
 The lawyers cited Olenicoff for getting off without a jail sentence when he was sentenced for tax evasion via offshore accounts.

 Warner's pre-sentencing report that called for a jail sentence said his offshore account was the biggest ever found.
 In fact, the lawyers pointed out, Olenicoff had $240 million stashed offshore.
 The Olenicoff defense worked.
 On January 14, 2014, District Court Judge Charles P. Kocoras sentenced Warner to two years' probation and 500 hours of community service.
 The judge rejected the prosecution's recommendation for jail time of one year and one day, to serve as a deterrent to other tax cheats.
 Olenicoff, who also got two years' probation and community service, pleaded guilty to filing a false tax return—a felony.
 Warner pleaded guilty to the more serious charge of tax evasion.

+In September 2025, Warner filed a federal lawsuit against the Santa Barbara Museum of Natural History, accusing it of reneging on a 25-year naming rights agreement for its Sea Center.
+The lawsuit said that the museum struck his name from the Ty Warner Sea Center in 2014, halfway through the agreement, and told him the change was made because of his tax evasion case.

 Personal life

-Two of Warner's long-term girlfriends (Patricia Roche and Faith McGowan) were closely involved in the operations of Ty, Inc. during the development and success of Beanie Babies.
-However, he never married and has no children.
 Warner maintains a low public profile, rarely granting media interviews or releasing personal or company information.